pmichalski98/fit-manager/README.md

-[] - add date unique constraint so i cant put 2 trainings on same day [] - fix dashboard table layout shits + filter by date not createdAt [] - add some session refreshing so i dont have to log often
+[] - add date unique constraint so i cant put 2 trainings on same day [] - fix dashboard table layout shits + filter by date not createdAt [] - add some session refreshing so i dont have to log often [] - body fat estimations with and without AI